nsg-ethz/p4-utils/README.md

    * Host Conf Attributes:
        * `ip:` if using manual assignament strategy you can assign an ip to a host or use the keyword `auto` if hosts should be able to get IPs through a DHCP server.
        * `gw:` indicates the IP address of the gateway
+       * `commands:` list of commands that will be executed at starting time.
+As now, only non blocking commands that terminate are allowed here.
+Example: "commands": ["echo 1 > /etc/config_file"]

    > TODO: add a way to start commands at hosts: this feature will be added soon.